kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 [existing list]: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 -->

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: MutablePVNodeAffinity
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kubelet, kube-apiserver
-- [ ] Other
-  - Describe the mechanism:
-  - Will enabling / disabling the feature require downtime of the control plane?
-  - Will enabling / disabling the feature require downtime or reprovisioning of a node?

 ###### Does enabling the feature change any default behavior?